cristipufu/swiftclient-net/docker-swift/README.md

 ## Run OpenStack Swift docker image

-You'll need to copy all files inside `vtfuture/SwiftClient/docker-swift` on your Ubuntu server and run `up.sh`, this will build and start a swfit container that exposes port 8080 on your server.
+You'll need to copy all files inside `vtfuture/SwiftClient/docker-swift` on your Ubuntu server and run `up.sh`, this will build and start a swift container that exposes port 8080 on your server.

 Optionally you could follow these steps: